10 Crazy Things You Never Knew About Walt Disney World

 Walt Disney sure had some grand plans when it came to building the Walt Disney Resort in Orlando, Florida.
 He not only wanted it to be a fun theme park, but also to include an experimental prototype community of tomorrow (EPCOT) that would be a real working futuristic city, utilizing the latest push-button technology a la The Jetsons.
 The visionary sadly died in 1966, several years before Disney World opened in 1971, and EPCOT eventually just became another theme park incorporated into the larger resort in 1982.
 But did you know it was once meant to actually be lived in?
 Below are a few other fun facts that you might never have guessed about the Happiest Place on Earth.

 The size of the entire Walt Disney World resort is 40 square miles, or the size of San Francisco.
 You heard me.
 The same size as the city of San Francisco.
 Needless to say, that dwarfs other U.S. theme parks.

 It's not easy keeping the magic alive.
-Disney World employs more than 70,000 people, making it the largest single-site employer in the country.
+Disney World employs nearly 70,000 people, making it the largest single-site employer in the country.

-Every single day, more than 200 pairs of sunglasses are turned in to the incredible Lost and Found department at Disney World.
+Every single day, an average of 210 pairs of sunglasses are turned in to the incredible Lost and Found department at Disney World.
 Good luck sifting through that pile if your aviators go missing over in Toon Town.

 Giant turkey legs were first introduced at Disney World the 90s, and became such a popular item that they were quickly introduced to the other parks.
-More than 2 million turkey drumsticks are consumed at the resort every year, and you can even buy all sorts of gear (t-shirts, hats, etc.) with pictures of turkey legs on them.
+More than 2 million turkey drumsticks are consumed at Disneyland and Disney World every year, and you can even buy all sorts of gear (t-shirts, hats, etc.) with pictures of turkey legs on them.

 Who would have thought?
 More than 30 tons of fruits and vegetables are grown each year at EPCOT's Land Pavilion and used in the resort's restaurants and cafes.